How To Grow Potatoes with Potato Recipes

 Why you Should Buy Seed Potatoes

-This is a common mistake a lot of people make when growing potatoes for the first time
+This is a common mistake a lot of people make

 I did not want to spend money buying seed potatoes so I took some from the bag I bought in the supermarket and used them.